dhad4g/Lexington/docs/Toolchain.md

 ## Building a Project

-Compiling for the GPro Lexington requires the either a new version of gcc with support for RISC-V or the previous installation step to be completed.
+Compiling for the GPro 2 (Saratoga) requires the either a new version of gcc with support for RISC-V or the previous installation step to be completed.
 After the toolchain has been installed, projects can be compiled using a Makefile.

 ### Platform Files